scribe-security/docs/docs/integrating-scribe/valint/policies.md

 > NOTICE: We currently do not verify the commit signature as it requires the public of all the signatures keys.

-> NOTICE: Module only enforeces file requirement on the LATEST commit not the entire chain.
+> NOTICE: Module only enforces file requirement on the LATEST commit not the entire chain.

 ### Evidence requirements
 Module requires a populated CycloneDX SBOM with commit, file and relations.
-Module supports both signed and unsigned forms of CylconeDX evidence.
+Module supports both signed and unsigned forms of CycloneDX evidence.

 * `--components` must include the following groups `commits`,`files`, `dep` (Optical include, `packages`).
 * `-o`, `--format` must be either `statement-cyclonedx-json` or `attest-cyclonedx-json`.